Sponsored Links

 The autoinjector should always be available: at school or work, when attending parties or traveling, during exercise, and while dining out.
 Knowing where one is, but not being able to access it immediately is a problem.
 It makes no sense for the auto-injector to be in the office while a food allergic child is eating in the lunchroom or an insect sting allergic child is playing outside.
 A good rule of thumb to live by is “no auto-injector, no food!”

-It should be carried on your body – either in a purse, backpack, and not where it can be exposed to extreme hot or cold temperatures such as a car's glove compartment.
+It should be carried on your body – either in a purse or backpack, and not where it can be exposed to extreme hot or cold temperatures such as a car's glove compartment.
 Not only should people with allergies know how to use the auto-injector, they should make sure that colleagues, teachers and loved ones.
 Look for products designed for portability such as those designed to wear on the upper arm, calf, or thigh.

 Allergy Patient Information